There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Stangnes by Levang is one of Kragerøs`finest recreation areas with smooth polished rocks and bathing sites.
 During summertime, coffee & Norwegian waffles are served at the old fishermans-home.

 A great place the whole year!
-Stangnes is an exiting place to visit, not just in the summertime, but the whole year you can enjoy this beautiful landscape by the coast and be astoniched over the power of Nature, while listening to the waves rolling and crashing against the shore.
-Pack a lunch, thermos of coffee, warm clothes, good hiking shoes and a windproof jacket!
+Stangnes is an exiting place to visit, not just in the summertime, but the whole year you can enjoy this beautiful landscape by the coast and be astoniched of the power of nature, while listening to the waves rolling in and crashing against the shore.
+Pack a lunch, a thermos of coffee, warm clothes, good hiking shoes and a windproof jacket!